Owen-Liuyuxuan/kitti_visualize/readme.md

 You can use this repo with either or both KITTI [object dataset](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and [raw dataset](https://www.cvlibs.net/datasets/kitti/raw_data.php).
 The code will not raise error until the data is actually being read, so if you are using only object dataset or only raw dataset, the code will still work fine (we have a GUI to control which dataset we are using).

+If you need oxts poses/odometry support for raw dataset.
+Please refer to this [naive method](https://gist.github.com/Owen-Liuyuxuan/27f12e15788acba76053df84a28f2291) to produce poses for every sequence.
+Otherwise, we will simply publish a identity transform between baselink and odom.

 ### Software Prerequisite

 This repo runs with ROS python3 (noetic), and we expect PyQt5 correctly setup with ROS installation.